arnold-c/OutbreakDetection/manuscript/manuscript.typ

 We utilized binomial draws to ensure compartment sizes remained positive valued @chatterjeeBinomialDistributionBased2005.
 We assumed that the transmission rate ($beta_t$) is sinusoidal with a period of one year and 20% seasonal amplitude.
 $R_0$ was set to 16, with a latent period of 10 days and infectious period of 8 days @guerraBasicReproductionNumber2017 @gastanaduyMeasles2019.
-The population was initialized with 500,000 individuals with Ghana-like birth and vaccination rates, and the final results were scaled up to the approximate 2022 population size of Ghana (33 million) @worldbankGhana.
+The population was initialized with 500,000 individuals with Ghana-like birth and vaccination rates @worldbankGhana.
 Ghana was chosen to reflect a setting with a high-performing measles vaccination program that has not yet achieved elimination status (c.
 80% coverage for two doses of measles-containing vaccine), and must remain vigilant to outbreaks @WHOImmunizationData @masreshaTrackingMeaslesRubella2024.
 We assumed commuter-style imports at each time step to avoid extinction; the number of imports each day were drawn from a Poisson distribution with mean proportional to the size of the population and $R_0$ @keelingModelingInfectiousDiseases2008.
 The full table of parameters can be found in @tbl_od-model-parameters.
-All simulations and analyses were completed in Julia version 1.11.5 @bezansonJuliaFreshApproach2017, with all code stored at #link("https://github.com/arnold-c/OutbreakDetection").
+All simulations and analyses were completed in Julia version 1.12.3 @bezansonJuliaFreshApproach2017, with all code stored at #link("https://github.com/arnold-c/OutbreakDetection").

 #let table_math(inset: 6pt, size: 14pt, content) = table.cell(
   inset: inset,